starboardcoop/riceo/src/pages/resources/conversions.md

 ### Supporting communities
 Keeping businesses owned by locals builds a more robust economy that is circular and sustainable, rather than extractive and exploitative.

+Want to learn more about worker co-op conversions?
+See [these resources](https://institute.coop/tools/for-worker-coops/conversions) from the Democracy at Work Institute.